cesmii/ProfileDesigner/deployment.md

 <h2>Directories</h2>
 <ul>
 <li>
-	\mock-api - This contains a mock API back end for profile designer.
+	\mock-backend - This contains a mock API back end for profile designer.
 It uses a package called JSON-server (https://www.npmjs.com/package/json-server).
 </li>
 <li>
-	\mock-api\data - Most of the data used by the site is stored in this file.
+	\mock-backend\data - Most of the data used by the site is stored in this file.
 There is some additional lookup static data stored within the REACT code base.
 </li>
 <li>
-	\smart-web - This contains the REACT front end for profile designer.
+	\frontend - This contains the REACT front end for profile designer.
 </li>
 </ul>